 What might be a more clear solution would be to have an overview map option in the composer that uses those layers that you have selected to be in the overview map on the canvas.
 You could then change the scale of this overview map in the composer, recenter, etc. Something like a "Place overview map" tool or similar.

 Regarding the different layers and symbology, you can choose the layers you want to appear for a particular map.
 Once you select the lock layers option, that particular map item will not changed based on the layers you have showing or hidden in the canvas.
 Unfortunately, the problem with map items becoming blank when new layers being added to the canvas is still present.

-#6 Updated by Alister Hood almost 5 years ago
+#6 Updated by Alister Hood about 9 years ago

 - Pull Request or Patch supplied set to No